ACCESSORY TO MURDER CHARGES IN PHOENIX, AZ

 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

-An accessory to murder is an offense wherein someone helps a murderer either before or after their commission of a murder.
+An accessory to murder is an offense wherein someone helps a murderer either before or after they commit murder.
+This could be first-degree murder, second-degree murder, or third-degree murder.
 In general, accessories are not present for the crime of murder itself.
-Additionally, as an accessory to murder, it is likely that it will be a felony charge rather than a misdemeanor.
+Additionally, as an accessory to murder, it will likely be a felony charge rather than a misdemeanor.
 As a result, you could face years in a state prison.

 In Arizona, we often call an “accessory” the “accomplice” to the crime.
 Accomplices to crimes do not commit the crimes themselves.
 Rather, they promote or facilitate the commission of the crime.
 Generally, the accomplice tells someone to commit the crime, helps plan the crime, or gives someone the opportunity to commit the crime.